chepe263/github-actions-soundcloud-download/README.md

 1. Extract the SoundCloud `client_id` token by monitoring network requests
 2. Fetch all tracks from a specified SoundCloud user
 3. Download metadata (title, description, etc.) for each track
+4. Process and format playlist descriptions into organized text files
-4. Save the data as a workflow artifact for easy download
+5. Upload formatted playlists as a workflow artifact

-Perfect for backing up your SoundCloud descriptions, analyzing track metadata, or archiving content.
+Perfect for backing up your SoundCloud playlists, creating readable tracklists, or archiving DJ mixes and radio shows.

 ## Project Structure